 January 1982 brought the deaconate back to St. John’s.
 Paul Weber and John Picard were the first married Deacons ordained for St. John’s to help carry on the work of the Church.

 Following the retirement of Monsignor Maddox, Father Paul Montoya was appointed pastor.
-Father Montoya was raised in the parish so this was a wonderful “coming home” for him.
+Father Montoya was raised in the parish, so this was a wonderful “coming home” for him.
 During Monsignor Montoya’s pastorate, Robert Vazquez was ordained a Permanent deacon and continues to serve our parish to the present.
-During the time of Monsignor Montoya, all the various parish buildings were painted and the Parish Hall was renovated to include new meeting rooms.
-The number of Masses was also increased to include 5 Spanish Masses and 3 English ones.
+During the time of Monsignor Montoya, all the various parish buildings were painted, and the Parish Hall was renovated to include new meeting rooms.
+The number of Masses was also increased.

 In July of 2007, Father Marcos Gonzalez was appointed Administrator and then Pastor in 2009.
 During his administration all the parish buildings have all been repainted, gardens replanted, a new sound system installed, new security camera system, new doors for the school and parish hall, new floors in the hall, church sacristies and rectory offices, repaved parking lot and new fence around the entire plant.
 The church bathrooms have been remodeled and major improvements made to the rectory and convent.
 In 2015 a new heating and air conditioning system was installed in the church allowing a more comfortable environment in the hot summer and cold winter.
 A new parish website has been added as well.